-- Meet the international student advisors, who can help you understand your visa type and how to remain in a legal immigration status.
+- Meet the international student advisors, who will help you understand how to remain in a legal immigration status.

 - Learn about Fort Collins International Center, a community non-profit working with our office to help you feel welcome and get involved both on campus and in the community.

 - Have your questions and concerns answered by a network of people who are here to support you.

 You will also have the opportunity to:

 - Experience a home-cooked meal in an American home at a Community Welcome Dinner.